Heart Rate Variability (HRV) Measurement Timing: Morning or Night?

 Example: stressor timing

-There is no right or wrong here (it’s just physiology!), but the data differs due to stressors and measurement timing, and we need to be aware of these aspects if we want to use the data for guidance or to interpret the body’s response to stress.
-Looking at this data, I had a positive response (morning data within normal range despite large training stress), but night data might make you think otherwise.
+The data differs due to stressors and measurement timing, and we need to be aware of these aspects if we want to use the data for guidance or to interpret the body’s response to stress.
+Wearables mostly tell you what you know already, as the data is tightly coupled to your eating and drinking behavior, and not much else.

 Measurement position

-Possibly the biggest difference between morning and night measurement is that in morning measurement, we can measure in different positions (lying down, sitting, or standing), while during the night, this is unlikely to happen.
+Another big difference between morning and night measurements is that in the morning we can measure in different positions (lying down, sitting, or standing), while during the night, this is unlikely to happen.

 Why is measurement position important?
 When lying down - and especially during sleep, HRV represents parasympathetic activity during undisturbed rest.
 On the other hand, sitting or standing HRV represents parasympathetic activity in response to a small physiological stressor (that is, changing body position).
 The physiological challenge exacerbates your response so that if something is off (there is more stress, sickness, or anything else), there will be a much larger change in HRV (and resting heart rate) with respect to the change you would see if you are lying down (sleeping or in the morning).
 This is why for example, research shows that overtrained athletes had no differences in their night HRV, but a suppression in their morning HRV (sorry, wearables).